torokernel/ToroOS/README.md

 # Toro Operating System
 ## Introduction
-ToroOS is an operating system for x86 that supports one core.
-Toro boots only from floppy disk by using multiboot.
-Toro was written by using the freepascal compiler 1.0.6 but currently it is being ported to fpc 3.2.0.
+ToroOS is an operating system for educational purposes for x86 that supports one core.
+For the moment, Toro boots only from floppy disk by using multiboot.
+Toro is being ported to fpc 3.2.0.

 ## Features
 * Support for POSIX